By Peter, Master Electrician | PRO Electric plus HVAC | Electrical Panel Upgrades

 I’ve seen people try to “double up” wires or cram in tandem breakers where they don’t belong, and that’s dangerous.

-On top of that, many older homes don’t have proper grounding or GFCI protection, which modern electrical code requires.
+On top of that, many older homes lack proper grounding or GFCI protection, which modern electrical codes require.

 If you want to add an EV charger or do a major remodel, the county inspector is probably going to require a panel upgrade before you can pass inspection.